JelenaBel/CityBikes/README.md

 After filling up the database please open main/views.py and carefully comment back all lines from line 15 until line 33 (included).

-To run project on your computer, use terminal with command: python manage.py runserver
+To run project on your computer, use terminal in your IDE (VSCode, PyCharm) or any other which supports Python with command: python manage.py runserver

+#### Tests
+Project now includes 25 tests.
+To run tests in this project, please use terminal in your IDE with command:

+python manage.py test main

 #### Project main features: